Some Investments Better Than Others at Beating Inflation

 Back then, experts said the red-hot inflation was just temporary, but it wasn’t.

 To get a handle on that inflation, the Federal Reserve initiated a number of interest rate hikes.
 In the first quarter of 2022, the Fed held the federal funds rate around zero.
-But rising inflation forced it to take drastic action.
-That year, the central bank raised its interest rate seven times, from the range of zero percent to 0.25% to the range of 4.25% to 4.5%.
+But in response to rising inflation, the central bank raised its interest rate seven times that year, from the range of zero percent to 0.25% to the range of 4.25% to 4.5%.

 The supersized rate hikes and the hope that inflation would get under control juiced investor optimism at the start of 2023.
 The S&P 500 advanced 6.2% in January, marking its best opening month in four years.
 The Nasdaq Composite climbed 10.7%, for its best January since 2001.